Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Psychological Cost of Erb's Palsy

-Erb’s palsy is a disability of the arm, shoulder and hand which arises through nerve damage usually at birth.
+Erb’s palsy is a disability of the arm, shoulder, and hand that arises through nerve damage at birth.

 • Sadness